Sgakuya/Vermont_Dial_A_Ride/README.md

   ### Usage
   For Usage, visit the page: ____Insert Website Link____.

+  To create a local copy on your desktop, watch this video: https://youtu.be/xSqp2LjHDFg

   For more background on the algorithm and website details, visit this link for a holistic overview of motivation and development: https://middleburycollege-my.sharepoint.com/:w:/g/personal/llorenz_middlebury_edu/EaSkns-D_-VAr100pDSxGQUBfWzqhgjjsc0GV7KVXT_6TA?e=Veyvdy

   Much of the link above touches on java code written to develop these algorithms, the files to these are located here: